aframevr/aframe-site/src/docs/core/templates.md

 order: 5
 ---

+> Note that templates are not actually part of the core.
+They will soon be rearchitected and placed on a separate abstraction layer.

 Whereas [primitives](../primitives/) wrap a single [entity](entity.html), templates package multiple entities or primitives into a custom element for easy reuse.
 Take our primitive example above for example.
 Let's say we want to wrap that into a single element, `<a-lot-of-cubes>`.
 We can wrap them in a template using the [`<template>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template).

 ```html